 As our Communications Manager, you can be based anywhere in Canada as long as you have access to a strong internet connection and are willing to travel on occasion for in-person meetings (when it is safe to do so).

 You can work remotely from home, or we will arrange for you to have a workspace at a co-working facility if that’s your preference.
 We offer a generous annual allowance to help you set up your office comfortably.

 We typically work a standard 7.5-hour workday but are much more concerned about the quality of your work than when you’re working.
 We’re open to the work schedule that works best for you.

 You’ll be part of a small (but mighty) seven-person team based across Canada.
 We’re deeply committed to our work but we like to have fun doing it.

 You’ll report to our Director of Communications, but will work closely with all members of our team, including our Executive Director, Director of Policy, Director of Research, and Director for Western Canada.

 Compensation and benefits

-The salary range for this position will be between $55,000 and $70,000, commensurate with candidate experience.
+The position offers competitive compensation, commensurate with candidate experience.
 We also offer:

 - Four weeks paid vacation annually